Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 Developing an AI Engine graph in Model Composer is relatively straightforward.
 What you have learned here is that you can easily place a spectrum scope within the design at the output of a design, but actually it could be placed anywhere in between two blocks without modifying anything in the kernels and the graph.
 Furthermore, Simulink has a lot of specific blocksets that can be used to generate test vectors, create a reference model, and compare the signals at any point in the design.

 If you want to save some data in a workspace variable for some more complex analysis.
-This can be done using the **Variable Size Signal** to Workspace block within the **Xilinx Toolbox --> AI Engine --> Tools  blockset**:
+This can be done using the **Variable Size Signal** to Workspace block within the **AMD Toolbox --> AI Engine --> Tools  blockset**:

 ![missing image](Images/Image_015.png)